-Our Technology Licensing Business includes our seed coating subsidiary Landec Ag LLC ("Landec Ag") which had revenues of \$5.4 million for each of the fiscal years ended May 31, 2009 and May 25, 2008, and \$2.8 million for the fiscal year ended May 27, 2007.
+Our Technology Licensing Business includes our seed coating subsidiary Landec Ag LLC ("Landec Ag") which had revenues of \$6.1 million for the fiscal year ended May 30, 2010 and \$5.4 million for each of the fiscal years ended May 31, 2009 and May 25, 2008.

-Following the sale of FCD, Landec Ag's strategy has been to work closely with Monsanto to further develop our patented, functional polymer coating technology for sale and/or licensing to the seed industry.
-In accordance with its license, supply and R&D agreement with Monsanto, Landec Ag is currently focused on commercializing products for the seed corn market and then plans to broaden the technology to other seed crop applications.
+Following the sale of Fielder's Choice Direct ("FCD"), Landec Ag's strategy has been to work closely with Monsanto to further develop our patented, functional polymer coating technology for sale and/or licensing to the seed industry.
+In accordance with its License, Supply and R&D agreement with Monsanto, Landec Ag is currently focused on commercializing products for the soybean and seed corn market and plans to broaden the technology to other seed crop applications.

-The Technology and Market Opportunity: Intellicoat Seed Coatings
+The Technology: Intellicoat Seed Coatings

 Landec's Intellicoat seed coating applications are designed to control seed germination timing, increase crop yields, reduce risks and extend crop-planting windows.
 These coatings are currently available on hybrid corn, soybeans and male inbred corn used for seed production.
-In fiscal year 2000, Landec Ag launched its first commercial product, Pollinator Plus® coatings, which is a coating application used by seed companies as a method for spreading pollination to increase yields and reduce risk in the production of hybrid seed corn.
-There are approximately 650,000 acres of seed production in the United States and in 2009 Pollinator Plus was used by 18 seed companies on approximately 22% of the seed corn production acres in the U.S.
+In fiscal year 2000, Landec Ag launched its first commercial product, Pollinator Plus ® coatings, which is a coating application used by seed companies as a method for spreading pollination to increase yields and reduce risk in the production of hybrid seed corn.
+There are approximately 650,000 acres of seed production in the United States and in 2010 Pollinator Plus was used by 10 seed companies on approximately 18% of the seed corn production acres in the U.S.

-Monsanto announced last year that it formed a new business called the Seed Treatment Business which will allow Monsanto to develop its seed treatment requirements internally.
+Monsanto announced in 2008 that it had formed a new business called the Seed Treatment Business which will allow Monsanto to develop its seed treatment requirements internally.
 The concept of seed treatments is to place an insecticide or fungicide directly onto the seed surface in order to protect the seed and the seedling as it emerges.
 Landec's Intellicoat seed coating technology could be an integral and proprietary part of Monsanto's commitment to building a major position in seed treatments worldwide by using Landec's seed coatings as a "carrier" of insecticides/fungicides which can be dispensed at the appropriate time based on time or soil temperature.
-During fiscal year 2009 we have focused on validating the use of Landec's coating technology for these applications.
+During Fiscal year 2010 we amended our agreement with Monsanto and as a result our development activities are focused on a specific technology of interest to Monsanto.
+During fiscal year 2010, we have focused on validating the use of Landec's coating technology for these applications.

-Landec Ag - Sale of FCD
+Sale of FCD

 Landec received \$50 million in cash paid at the close for its sale of FCD in December 2006.
 During fiscal year 2007, Landec recorded income from the sale, net of direct expenses and bonuses, of \$22.7 million.
 The income that was recorded was equal to the difference between the fair value of FCD of \$40 million and its net book value, less direct selling expenses and bonuses.
-In accordance with generally accepted accounting principles, the portion of the \$50 million of proceeds in excess of the fair value of FCD, or \$10 million, is being allocated to the technology license agreement described below and recognized as revenue ratably over the five year term of the technology license agreement or \$2 million per year beginning December 2006.
+In accordance with generally accepted accounting principles, the portion of the \$50 million of proceeds in excess of the fair value of FCD, or \$10 million, is being allocated to the technology license agreement described below and is being recognized as revenue ratably over the five year term of the technology license agreement or \$2 million per year beginning December 2006.
 The fair value of FCD was determined by management.